What if I Cannot Afford a Funeral? Is there Financial Assistance for Families?

 How to claim WSIB Survivors’ Benefits:

-The Workplace Safety and Insurance Board (WSIB) provide wage-loss benefits, medical coverage and support to help people get back to work after a work-related injury or illness.
 If you are a spouse or dependent of someone who died as a result of a workplace injury or illness (and they were covered by WSIB), you can make a claim for survivors’ benefits.

-WSIB provide four types of survivors’ benefits:
+WSIB provides four types of survivor’s benefits:

 • Survivor payments: They will pay spouses and/or dependent children a lump sum payment as well as a continuing monthly payment.
 The amount of these payments will be different for each claim.